Federal Railroad Administration (FRA), Department of Transportation (DOT).

 Start Supplemental Information

 Notice to applicants: FRA recommends that applicants read this notice in its entirety prior to preparing application materials.
-Definitions of key terms used throughout the NOFO are provided in section A(2) below.
+The definitions of key terms used throughout the NOFO are provided in Section 2(A).
 These key terms are capitalized throughout the NOFO.
-There are several administrative prerequisites and eligibility requirements described herein that applicants must comply with.
+There are several administrative prerequisites and specific eligibility requirements described herein that applicants must comply with to submit an application.
 Additionally, applicants should note that the required Project Narrative component of the application package may not exceed 25 pages in length.

 Table of Contents